aio-libs/aiohttp/docs/logging.rst

 Gunicorn access logs
 ^^^^^^^^^^^^^^^^^^^^
-When `Gunicorn <http://docs.gunicorn.org/en/latest/index.html>`_ is used for :ref:`deployment <aiohttp-deployment-gunicorn>` its default access log format will be automatically replaced with the default aiohttp's access log format.
+When `Gunicorn <http://docs.gunicorn.org/en/latest/index.html>`_ is used for :ref:`deployment <aiohttp-deployment-gunicorn>`, its default access log format will be automatically replaced with the default aiohttp's access log format.

-If Gunicorn's option access_logformat_ is specified explicitly it should use aiohttp's format specification.
+If Gunicorn's option access_logformat_ is specified explicitly, it should use aiohttp's format specification.

-Gunicorn access log works only if accesslog_ is specified explicitly in your config or as a command line option.
+Gunicorn's access log works only if accesslog_ is specified explicitly in your config or as a command line option.
 This configuration can be either a path or ``'-'``.
 If the application uses a custom logging setup intercepting the ``'gunicorn.access'`` logger,